andrewicus2/druze/README.md

 - Default options for canvas backgrounds
 - Undo / redo
 - Bunch of different QoL changes (delete canvases from home screen, user profiles, movement is janky, loading is slow...)

+# Future Plans
+Going forward, I think the most important feature will be to implement sharing of Blooms.
+How else will your friends find out about the app?
+Big picture, I imagine creating a sort of social media app where users create an account and can share their Blooms onto a feed and collaborate with other users (but that's a long way off).

 # Works Cited
 - [SwiftUI Canvas Editor With Advanced Gestures & Haptics - MVVM - Xcode 13 - SwiftUI Tutorials](https://youtu.be/zvdHmnp8sLA) - Kavsoft